ShiroAka/TP-Pago-Agil/README.md

 # Pago-Agil

 Project made in 2017 for a databases related course (called "Data Management") of the "Information Systems Engineering" career at the National Technological University (Argentina).
+This project was modified in 2019 to make the C# better and more readable

 "Pago Agil" is roughly translated to "Quick Payment" in english